Your parks need you now

 Exposure to nature has been associated with decreased activity of the "rumination center" in our brain and, according to one study, reduces maladaptive pattern of self-referential thought that is associated with heightened risk for depression and other mental illnesses.

 Psychologists have found that nature restores our physical and mental wellness, as detailed in the “Green is good for you” study by the American Psychological Association.

 Researchers also found that playtime in natural environments for kids has shown to improve restoration and tests of cognitive performance.

 Experiments have found exposure to natural environments “improves working memory, cognitive flexibility and attentional control, while exposure to urban environments is linked to attention deficits.”

-A national study conducted in the U.S. found that green outdoor activities—not matter the setting—reduced symptoms significantly more than did activities conducted in other settings.”
+A national study conducted in the U.S. found that green outdoor activities—no matter the setting—reduced symptoms significantly more than did activities conducted in other settings.
 Those finders we consistent across socioeconomic groups, age, and gender.
 Being in nature, allows us to shift to recover from situational inattention and impulsivity.

 Researchers found that “’Doses of nature’ might serve as a safe, inexpensive, widely accessible new tool in the tool kit for managing ADHD symptoms.”